ryanoasis/nerd-fonts/readme.md

 #### Option B

-Use the provided python command line script to generate a patched font from your own font to get the additional new glyphs
+Use the provided python command line script to generate a patched font from your own font to get the extra new glyphs

 See: [Font Patcher](#font-patcher) for usage